2 Days Couple’s Intensives and 2 Days Couple’s Workshops are offered locally, nationally and internationally.

 COST OF COUPLE’S INTENSIVES IS:

-The 2 days are consecutive and go from 9am to 6pm each day.
+The 2 days are consecutive and go from 9 am to 4:30 pm each day (flexible to couples’ preferences).
 There are 2 10-minute breaks in the morning and in the afternoon with a 1.15 hr. for lunch.

 It is recommended that couples stay at a local hotel when doing the 2-day Intensive.

-To book a 2 Day Intensive or for a free 10 minute phone consultation, please contact Yamel at 203 667-1812 or via e-mail:
+To book a 1 or 2 Day Intensive or for a free 10 minute phone consultation, please contact me at 203 667-1812 or via e-mail:

 2 DAYS COUPLE’S WORKSHOPS: